 I highly recommend a visit to Denmark Farmhouse Cheese, located alongside Duckett’s Mill Wines on the Scotsdale Road Tourist Drive.
 While dogs aren’t allowed inside the shop, they are allowed in the outside area.
 Don’t miss stocking up on the handmade local cheese, at surprisingly affordable prices.

-Two more recommend destinations around Denmark are the Boston Brewing Co, just east of town, and Mrs Jones Cafe.
-At the former, sample from their range of craft beers on tap.
-It’s also a popular spot for lunch and dinner, with plenty of outdoor tables, perfect for enjoying sunny days and evenings with your pooch.
-Meanwhile, Mrs Jones Cafe serves some of the best coffee in town.
+I also recommend heading to Boston Brewing Co, just east of town, to sample their range of craft beers on tap.
+A popular spot for lunch and dinner, there’s plenty of outdoor tables, perfect for enjoying sunny days and evenings with your pooch.

 Note that the popular Greens Pool and Elephant Rocks are not dog-friendly, as they are located inside a national park.
 For a dog-friendly beach, instead head to Prawn Rock Dog Beach.
 I also recommend stopping for a walk at the Harewood Forest Walk.
 The full circuit is about 1.5km long.